Advanced Remote Storage Optimization: Making Remote Storage Feel Like Local NVMe

 - Create systemd service for automatic mounting

-Create file /etc/systemd/system/storage-mount.service
+Create file /etc/systemd/system/storage-mount.service:

 [Unit]